 United Airlines promises its customers to be the “only U.S. airline with a full-time, on-site medical director, who has been on the front lines of the COVID-19 outbreak providing counsel to the company and our employees around the world.”
 Bringing in measures such as ‘enhanced cabin sanitisation’ and enforced social distancing at the airport, they are comforting passengers with a message of solidarity; “United Together” to deliver industry-leading cleanliness.

 Many airlines are also cancelling or reducing inflight food and beverage services to reduce interactions on board.
 For example Southwest Airlines are now serving individual cans of water rather than its usual full drinks round and other airlines are offering to-go bags in the gate area instead of in-flight options.

 So what’s happening on the ground?
-As part of FCM’s podcast series, we recently spoke to our partners at Lyft around their response to the crisis who are proactively following CDC guidelines for their drivers and their passengers.
-You can listen in full here.
 Like other global ride-share suppliers, Lyft has also temporarily paused Shared rides across their markets to practice social distancing between customers.
 Likewise, car rental companies like Hertz are increasing their already ‘high’ standards for cleanliness such as regular disinfectant wipe-downs of surface areas in cars and pick up locations.
 A spokesperson for Hertz noted that they ‘remain vigilant in upholding these practices and will take additional precautions as recommended by the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO) and local governments.